MartinezAgullo/TechChallenge_VGS/README.md

 | ROC-AUC: 0.487                     |               |        |          |         |

 The precision, recall, and F1-score for the 'Churn' class are all 0.00, indicating that the model fails to correctly identify any customers who churn.
 The low ROC value suggests that the model is not learning.
-To fix this, a more simple algorithm could be useull.
+To fix this, a more simple algorithm could be useful.
 Autoregression can be a viable alternative to neural networks.
 While it may not capture complex patterns as effectively as more sophisticated models, it's often more interpretable and easier to implement.

 ## Part 3: Natural language processing
-In this part, the dataset with the information about Customer reviews is emplyed.
+In this part, the dataset with the information about Customer reviews is employed.
-For NLP we will be using the [Natural Language Toolkit (NTLK)](https://www.nltk.org/index.html), a leading platform for building Python programs to work with human language data.
+For NLP we will be using the [Natural Language Toolkit (NLTK)](https://www.nltk.org/index.html), a leading platform for building Python programs to work with human language data.

 The distribution of scores is presented in Figure 9, and the average score customer in Figure 10.
-In the notebook can be checked the evolution of the sentiment score per week and per month.
+The evolution of the sentiment score per week and per month can be checked in the notebook.

 ![Sentiment Score](https://github.com/MartinezAgullo/TechChallenge_VGS/blob/main/Images/31_SentimentScore.png)

 Figure 9: Sentiment score distribution.
-Observe how NLTK tool does not provide uniformly distributed scores, this due to the fact that the same reviews are copypasted all over the dataset.
-In a more realistic scenario, this distribtuon would look more uniform.
-It can be seen that the majority of reviews are deemed as possitive.
+Note that the NLTK tool does not provide uniformly distributed scores, which is due to the fact that the same reviews are copy-pasted throughout the dataset.
+In a more realistic scenario, this distribution would look more uniform.
+It can be seen that the majority of reviews are deemed as positive.

 ![Avg Score](https://github.com/MartinezAgullo/TechChallenge_VGS/blob/main/Images/32_AvgSentimentScore.png)